Elementary Real Analysis

 {\em $\bullet$ A~problem on elementary functions. }We introduced elementary functions in Definitions~\ref{def_obecEF} and \ref{def_obecEF2}.
-In Theorem~\ref{thm_EFjsouSpoj} we proved by induction that they are continuous.
-It was easy because it is immediate that the sum, product, ratio, and composition of two continuous functions are continuous.
-One might hope to prove similarly by induction, with the help of the formulas
+In Theorem~\ref{thm_EFjsouSpoj} we established by induction their continuity.
+It was easy because continuity of functions is preserved under sum, product, ratio, and composition.
+One might hope to prove similarly with the help of the formulas

 that the derivative of an elementary function is elementary.
-Except that, as we know well from Sections~\ref{sec_aritmDeri} and \ref{sec_deriSlozInve}, these formulas really do not hold, not even for elementary functions.
+Except that we know from Sections~\ref{sec_aritmDeri} and \ref{sec_deriSlozInve} that these formulas in general do not hold, not even for elementary functions.
 For example, let

 Then